Nictiz/Geboortezorg/Publicaties/20180320/ada_2_hl7/peri/2_3/kernset_geboortezorg/ReadMe.txt

 The folder "kernset_aanleverbericht/payload" contains the stylesheet that does the conversion for the payload: "REPC_EX004014NL_Kernset_2_3_3.xsl"
 This xslt uses the "../../../peri20_include.xsl" which is meant to be reused by other/different transactions (such as 'acute overdracht' or 'Kernset 2.2').

 The folder 'ada_instance' contains sample ada instance files.
 They are in no way functionally valid (i.e. the situation can probably not be validated in real life).
-The subfolder result contains the result of the conversion.
+The folder 'hl7_instance' contains the result of the conversion.

 The ADA user front-end for Kernset 2.3 can be found here: https://decor.nictiz.nl/art-decor/ada-data/projects/peri20-peri23/views/geboortezorg_23_index.xhtml